Operating System

 I highly recommend, if you must purchase a personal computer, to buy one used or refurbished.
 Not only is it better for the environment, it is just plain savvy.
 Why waste a ton of money on a brand new computer when computers up to 10 years old work just fine?[1]

 [1] Computers "slow down" as they age because Windows is awful software.
-If we're talking online it's because most websites are also bad software (Javascript-ridden messes of spaghetti code to load hundreds of megabytes of ads).
+If we're talking about online use it's because most websites are also bad software (Javascript-ridden messes of spaghetti code to load hundreds of megabytes of ads).
 Install an ad blocker and use something that isn't Windows.

 Thinkpads used to be the pinnacle of laptops, but Lenovo is turning them into trash Mac clones like everyone else tries (and fails) to do.
 Not only that, but thinkpads have turned into hipster accessories.
 People want thinkpads because it makes them look cool, rather than for the functionality and dependability.
 Therefore, I recommend getting a Dell or HP equivalent (Dell Latitude series or HP Pavilion series).
 Apple computers are good but they're definitely overpriced.
 Not a problem if you buy used or refurbished, most of the time.
 If you're not into fixing your own computer an Apple will work really well.